Disasters and Historic Resources Q&A

 A property is considered historic if it is listed in or eligible for listing in the National Register of Historic Places.
 The National Register is the nation’s official list of buildings, sites, objects, and districts that warrant special preservation consideration.
 California has approximately 15,900 historic properties listed in the National Register either individually (more than 13,500) or as contributing properties within nearly 330 historic districts.

-The California Historical Resources Information System (CHRIS) includes the statewide Historical Resources Inventory (HRI) database maintained by OHP and the records maintained and managed, under contract, by twelve independent regional Information Centers (ICs), To find out if a property is listed contact the regional IC which services the county in which the property is located.
+The California Historical Resources Information System (CHRIS) includes the statewide Historical Resources Inventory (HRI) database maintained by OHP and the records maintained and managed, under contract, by nine independent regional Information Centers (ICs), To find out if a property is listed contact the regional IC which services the county in which the property is located.

 Be prepared!
 You should identify your risk(s) and appropriately reduce those risk(s), understand your property’s character and integrity, and list your property in the National Register of Historic Places.